-In South Africa and Rwanda, many women face a lack of educational opportunity.
+In Rwanda, many women face a lack of educational opportunity.
 This project is building leaders through providing higher education scholarships.
 In return for a college scholarship the young women participate in community service, mentoring, tutoring, leadership, entrepreneurship & financial literacy training, and commit to giving one year of tuition back into the project.
-This project currently serve 15 women in South Africa and Rwanda and hope to double its impact in 2013.
+This project currently serve 34 women in Rwanda and hope to continue to grow in the years to come.

-We envision a future where young people around the world are equipped to become leaders, reduce poverty, and transform their communities from the inside out.
-Together we can empower the next generation to reach their potential as leaders committed to the growth and development of their countries.
+According to the UN: "Each additional year of post-primary education for girls has important multiplier effects, expanding their employment outcomes, decreasing the chance of early marriage and improving their health and well-being."
+We envision a future where women are equipped to become leaders, reduce poverty, and transform their communities.
+Together we are helping to empower the next generation to reach their potential as leaders committed to the growth and development of their countries.